US Army Bicycles

 tubes....

-Although the US Army had used bicycles for many years before WW2, none were standardized for procurement before 1942.
+Although the US Army had used bicycles for many years before WW2, none were really standardized for procurement before 1942.
 The Army's official use for these bicycles was: 'To provide Transportation for Personnel engaged in Dispatch or Messenger Service'.
 Of course they were used for many other purposes.
 They proved a fast and economical way to get around Depots, Camps and Airfields.

-The 'Bicycle, Military, Universal' was adopted in October 1942 by the Ordnance Department.
+The 'Bicycle, Military, Universal' was adopted in 1942 by the Ordnance Department.
 It was a military version of the Westfield 'Columbia' and was equipped with heavy duty rims and spokes.
 It came with a D-Cell powered headlight on the front fender and basic tools were carried in a tool bag attached to the Persons saddle.
 A tire pump was clamped to the frame.

 This image from the US Army's WW2 Bicycle's Technical Manual shows a